pprp/SimpleCVReproduction/ultralytics_newest_yolov3/README.md

 # Requirements

-Python 3.7 or later with all of the `pip install -U -r requirements.txt` packages including:
+Python 3.7 or later with all `pip install -U -r requirements.txt` packages including `torch >= 1.5`.
+Docker images come with all dependencies preinstalled.
-- `torch >= 1.4`
-- `opencv-python`
-- `Pillow`

-All dependencies are included in the associated docker images.
 Docker requirements are:
 - Nvidia Driver >= 440.44
 - Docker Engine - CE >= 19.03